URCF/urcf_workshops/intro_linux/loop.md

 amount of typing required (and hence reduces the number of typing mistakes).

 Suppose we have several hundred genome data files named `basilisk.dat`, `minotaur.dat`, and `unicorn.dat`.
-For this example, we'll use the `exercise-data/creatures` directory which only has three example files, but the principles can be applied to many many more files at once.
+For this example, we'll use the `creatures` directory which only has three example files, but the principles can be applied to many many more files at once.

 Let's change to that directory:

 ```
-cd ~/Downloads/shell-lesson-data/exercise-data/creatures
+cd ~/Downloads/shell-lesson-data/creatures
 ```

 and check what's there: